antw/quinn/README.md

   new Stylesheet into your assets or public directory.
 If you customise the theme see the [above referenced commit][style-change] for more information.
   The `.active-bar` class has been renamed to `.delta-bar`.

+* Quinn has been heavily refactored.
+Instead of a single class trying to do everything, there now exists a `Model` on which values are set, and is responsible for ensuring the values set are valid.
+A `Renderer` has been added which is solely responsible for creating the visual representation of the slider.
+The default Renderer creates the same HTML as before, but supplying your own renderer allows you to create completely custom sliders (you could even write a `CanvasRenderer` if you so desired).

 * You may now use [more than two values][values] with Quinn.